smile-soft/ipcc-agent.js/README.md

 - `caller`: caller number
 - `called`: called number
 - `username`: caller name (if identified)
-- `userinfo`: list of fields of client's card in format "param":"value"
+- `userinfo`: list of fields of client's card in format "key":"value"

 ### API
 Your can use module's API like this: